|

 2004 saw a young Buccaneer make his way to the state meet.
 Sophomore Logan Brown captured 3rd at districts to advance to state at 189 lbs.
 Brown dropped a 9-2 decision to eventaul state runner-up and a narrow 1-0 loss in the consolation bracket.
 Still, Brown finished with a 49-7 record with four of his losses coming to state placers.

 Logan made a repeat trip to state in 2005 as a junior after accumulating a 46-0 record and a district title at 189 lbs.
-Brown then became the first state placer in 21 years after capturing third at state and finishing with a school-best 50-1 record.
+Brown then became the first state placer in 21 years after capturing third at state and finishing with a school-best 50-1 record at the time.

-Logan Brown then became the only wrestler in history to go to state for a third time in 2006.
+Brown then became the first wrestler in history to go to state for a third time in 2006.
 That year he became the first Covington wrestler to win a state title with a 9-2 win over Jeremy Stevens of Ashland Crestview in the finals.
 Logan also finished unbeaten at 52-0 under the guidance of coach Tom Barbee.
-Along the way to a state title brown defeated Cris Gault, And.
-Pymatuning Valley by pin in 2:47; Brock Kirian of Sycamore Mohawk by a 5-2 decision; Brad Rice of West Jefferson by a 13-6 decision and Jeremy Stevens of Ashland Crestview by a 9-2 decision.
+Along the way to a state title brown defeated Cris Gault from Anderson Pymatuning Valley by pin in 2:47; Brock Kirian of Sycamore Mohawk by a 5-2 decision; Brad Rice of West Jefferson by a 13-6 decision and Jeremy Stevens of Ashland Crestview by a 9-2 decision.
 No wrestler in the 2006 state tournament scored an offensive point on Logan Brown.

 In 2008 the Covington Buccaneers saw freshman Andrew DeHart become the youngest state qualifier and state placer in school history as he took sixth at 130 pounds.
 DeHart followed that performance by becoming just the third two-time state placer with a fourth place finish at 145 pounds as a sophomore in 2009.
 He then took second at 145 pounds in 2010 to become Covington's first three-time state placer.